Mregussek/MAREngine-docs/development/standards.rst

 .. seealso::

     This page describes the C++ coding standards used in MAREngine.
-If you are going to contribute MAREngine, please read this.
+If you are going to contribute to MAREngine, please read this.

 Naming conventions